“This is what gives art its essential lustre:

 Steiner meant this quite literally; he was not speaking figuratively.
 He said that art creates direct links between the gods of the higher worlds and the human souls residing here below.
 He claimed that a unique Waldorf form of dance, eurythmy, has particularly strong spiritual effects.
 "Eurythmy shapes and moves the human organism in a way that furnishes direct external proof of our participation in the supersensible [i.e., invisible, spiritual] world.
 In having people do eurythmy, we link them directly to the supersensible world.” — Rudolf Steiner, ART AS SPIRITUAL ACTIVITY (Anthroposophic Press, 1998), p.
 247.

-Waldorf schools usually "have" all students "do eurythmy" — it is usually a required activity.
+Waldorf schools usually "have" all students "do eurythmy" — it is usually required.

 ** In Anthroposophical belief, entry to the spirit realm is blocked by a pair of spectral guardians.
 [See "Guardians".]
 We must satisfy their demands before being permitted access to the lands of the gods.
 Do you share this belief?

-***This is the process of earthly incarnation.
+*** This is the process of earthly incarnation.
 [See "Incarnation".]
-In Anthroposophical belief, children are reincarnating beings who need help developing their four bodies here on Earth (the physical, etheric, astral, and ego bodies).
+In Anthroposophical belief, children are reincarnating beings who need help to properly develop their four bodies — the physical, etheric, astral, and ego bodies — here on Earth during their newest incarnations.
 Waldorf teachers think that providing such help is one of their highest tasks — much higher than teaching the children ordinary academic subjects.
 Are you comfortable with this?
+Do you share these beliefs?
+[See "Academic Standards at Waldorf" and "Here's the Answer".]

 To examine the Waldorf view of Christmas,